 I hate brooches.
-Can't see the point (although I’ve frequently sat on them).
+I can’t see the point (although I’ve frequently sat on them).
 They are heavy, cumbersome and leave holes in clothing.
 Even worse, I hate brooches in the shape of an animal.
-Over the age of 12 anything resembling a badge should be worn by a soft toy at the back of a cupboard.
-So the new trend for ‘all things Owl’ has hardly got me all a flutter.
+If you are over the age of 12, anything resembling a badge should be worn by a soft toy at the back of a cupboard.
+So the new trend promoted heavily in the glossy women’s magazines for ‘all things Owl’ has hardly got me all aflutter – and especially not owl brooches.

 It must have been a particularly strenuous day in the agencies responsible for promoting this trend.
 Perhaps the cupcake vending machine had broken down and stifled creativity or the froth to coffee ratio from the cappuccino maker was just wrong.

-Whenever I think of owls, I always think of the opening shot of Faulty Towers where someone had rearranged the letters of the hotel’s name on the sign-board.
+Whenever I think of owls, I always think of the opening shot of Fawlty Towers where someone had rearranged the letters of the hotel’s name on the sign-board.
 I think Farty Owls has to be my favourite.
-But you wouldn’t want them on a teatowel, now, would you?
+But you wouldn’t want them on a tea towel, now, would you?

 And if you really want to involve yourself with owls, why not make a donation to the RSPB?
-That’s what I call a wise investment.
+That’s a much wiser investment than owl brooches.

 Midlife mum from Cardiff.
 Wine Imbiber.
 Likes glitter, fluff and olives.
 Approaching tweendom with Caitlin (11) and Ieuan (10).
 The husband is hiding in the loft.